AngelosNal/Vision-DiffMask/README.md

 │       ├── optimizer.py                Optimizers used by Vision DiffMask
 │       └── plot.py                     Functions and callbacks for visualization
 └── experiments                         Notebooks for experiment replication
-    ├── all_methods.ipynb               Comparison of Vision DiffMask with other methods └── toy_dataset.ipynb               Faithfulness verification on the toy task
+    ├── diffmask_visualization.ipynb    Visualization of Vision Diffmask on sample images ├── inference_time.ipynb            Comparison of inference time with other methods ├── kl_divergence.ipynb             Comparison of KL divergence with other methods ├── qualitative_comparison.ipynb    Qualitative comparison with other methods └── toy_dataset.ipynb               Faithfulness verification on the toy task
 ```